FallingSnow/h265ize/README.md

 > --debug :Debug mode; Print extra debugging information

-> --stats: Creates a stats file in the destination name h265ize.stats
+> --stats: Creates a stats file in the destination named h265ize.stats

 > --aspreset :My personal presets; Possible values are listed below; I'll be adding more as time goes on